FredericDlugi/platinum-renegade-wiki/docs/item_changes.md

 The following items (some unobtainable) have been replaced with items from other games.
 Items under the "Old Item" column are now unavailable.

-A * means: Thank you to Serebii.net for the item sprite.

-A ** means: A completely new item that is used in the Mewtwo event.

 Old Item      | New Item
 ---------     | ---------